Puducherry district: Administrative divisions

 For administrative purpose, the union territory of Puducherry is divided into eight taluks.
 Four of these, viz.
 Puducherry, Uzhavarkarai, Villianur and Bahour, together constitute Puducherry district.
 Among these four, only Uzhavarkarai taluk does not contain any rural area.
 The rural areas under the other three taluks are further divided commune panchayats (CP) or simply communes.
 Rural area of Puducherry taluk is covered by a single commune – Ariyankuppam, whereas Villianur taluk has two communes, viz.
 Villianur and Mannadipet, and rural area of Bahour taluk consists of two communes, viz.
 Bahour and Nettapakkam.

 Census 2011 has identified three census towns in Puducherry district, along with three existing statutory towns.
 Pondicherry and Uzhavarkarai are the municipalities, Kurumbapet is the gram panchayat and the 3 census towns are: Ariyankuppam, Manavely and Villianur.
 Puducherry urban agglomeration consists of the area under the all these six towns along with Odiampet, which is an urban outgrowth.

 For the ease of administration, Department of Revenue and Disaster Management, Government of Puducherry, has defined two sub-divisions of the Puducherry district, viz.
 Pondicherry North subdivision and Pondicherry South subdivision, each consisting of two taluks.
 Pondicherry North subdivision contains the taluks of Pondicherry and Uzhavarkarai, whereas Pondicherry South subdivision consists of the other two taluks of the district, viz.
 Villianur and Bahour.
 Each of these four taluks are further divided into sub-taluks/firkas which consists of revenue villages from rural/semi-urban/urban area.

 Planning and Research Department, Government of Puducherry, further defines the notion of a block.
 The union territory of Puducherry is divided into six blocks, three of which forms the Puducherry district, viz.
 Ariyankuppam, Ozkhukarai and Villianur.

 Demographics

 Puducherry's population, 950,289, is roughly equal to that of the nation of Fiji or the US state of Delaware.
 This gives it a ranking of 460th in India (out of a total of 640).

 The district has a population density of 3231 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 28.73%.
 Puducherry has a sex ratio of 1,031 females for every 1,000 males, and a literacy rate of 86.13%.

+Religion

+According to the official 2011 census data, Hinduism is the predominant religion in the Puducherry district, followed by 90.00% of the inhabitants.
+Christians represent the largest religious minority at 6.14%, followed by Muslims at 3.44%.
+Other religious groups, including Jains, Buddhists, and Sikhs, combine to constitute less than half a percent of the district's population.

+Language

+Because the Puducherry district is surrounded entirely by the state of Tamil Nadu, the vast majority of its population speaks Tamil as a first language, accounting for 94.52% of the district's residents as of the 2011 census.
+Due to interstate migration within neighboring regions, the district also supports small minorities of Telugu (1.63%) and Malayalam (1.05%) speakers.
+Other regional languages like Urdu and Hindi, alongside a small enclave of French speakers stemming from colonial ties, form the remaining 2.80%.